valsamovich/cs.github.io/docs/how/organizing.md

     - `/health` subfolders for dentist, doctor, gym, insurance, etc.
     - `/housing` by city or by year.
     - `/identity` identity documents (passport, driver’s licence etc.).
+    - `/notes` place to store notex, ideas and other rndom files.
     - `/personal` letters and documents (sorted into subfolders), notes on hobbies.
     - `/receipts` receipts scanned and tagged with date and vendor.
     - `/recipes` kitchen recipes in text files.